catnys/Py4Society/Day038-IntermediatePlus/README.md

 ## Finding the Day of the Week

 To find the day of the week for a given date, you can use the `weekday()` method of a `datetime` object.
 This method returns an integer representing the day of the week, where Monday is 0 and Sunday is 6.

 ```
-python day_of_week = current_datetime.weekday()
+day_of_week = current_datetime.weekday()
 print(day_name[day_of_week])
 ```

 This will print the name of the current day of the week.

 ## Formatting Dates

 The `strftime()` method allows you to format `datetime` objects as strings in a variety of ways.
-Here are some common formats:
+Here are some common
+formats:

 - `%Y`: Year with century as a decimal number.
 - `%m`: Month as a zero-padded decimal number.